How To Make Easy Flapjacks: That’s Gooey, Chewy And So Soft

 Whenever I think of flapjacks my mind goes right back to my childhood, making easy flapjack recipes that were so soft, chewy and of course ultra-gooey.
-Alongside my chocolate flapjack recipe (that takes ordinary flapjacks to a whole new level!), this classic flapjack recipe is also my best yet.
+Alongside my lemon flapjacks and chocolate flapjack recipe (that takes ordinary flapjacks to a whole new level!), this classic flapjack recipe is also my best yet.
 It’s perfect for those of us who love sticky, soft and gooey types of flapjacks.

 Really Gooey Flapjack Recipe (Watch How To Make It)

 The Best Gooey Flapjack Recipe

 So, what makes this the best flapjack recipe?
 Um where do I start…